 Until Google steps up and starts offering more support to small business owners, a lot of us are still using trial and error to see what is or is not allowed.
 Thanks to the situations above, we know that the best way to include non-categorical information about your site is to put that information directly on your Web site, not to try and add it to your list of Categories.

 If you have a question about your own listing, you may want to ask a question in the Maps Help Forum.
-With any luck, you’ll get someone like Mike or Chris will help you sort it out.More in: "What Is", Google
+With any luck, you’ll get someone like Mike or Chris will help you sort it out.More in: Google